Financial Market Supervision in Austria

 • Conduct supervision and prudential supervision under a single roof are the keystone for effective supervision and the consideration of all causal links.

-A detailed statement on integrated supervision in Austria is available here to download.
+A detailed statement on integrated supervision in Austria can be downloaded here:

 Integrated Supervision in Austria (Format: pdf, Size: 470,6 KB, Language: English)